A data-driven analysis of the financial impact of a poor website — from lost leads and damaged trust to search penalties and security liability.

 Only 18% of the poor sites passed all three Core Web Vitals thresholds.
 100% of the professional sites passed.

-Sites failing Core Web Vitals do not disappear from Google.
-But they are consistently outranked by equivalent sites that pass.
+Sites failing Core Web Vitals don't disappear from Google, but they're consistently outranked by equivalent sites that pass.
 Search Engine Journal's 2025 ranking factor study found:

 Dropping 3 positions — from #2 to #5, or from #5 to #8 — can cut your organic traffic by 40-60%.

 Fewer organic visitors means fewer leads.
 Fewer leads means less revenue.
 Less revenue means less budget for marketing.
-Less marketing means even fewer visitors.
-Poor website performance creates a downward spiral that compounds over time.
+Poor website performance creates a downward spiral that gets worse over time.

-The relationship between page load time and conversion rate is well-documented and consistent across every study:
+The relationship between page load time and conversion rate is consistent across every study:

 | Load Time | Conversion Impact |